-Saltwick Bay is located on the East Coast of Yorkshire just a short drive or walk from Whitby.
+Fossils, shipwrecks and shale, galore.
+Saltwick Bay is located along the North Yorkshire Coast, just a short drive or walk from Whitby.

 North-East facing, Saltwick Bay looks out over the rugged North Sea whose coastline encompasses some of the UK’s most charming and raw countryside.
 Tiny fishing villages, rocky cliffs, hidden bays, and stretches of golden sand are all part of its innate and sublime charm, and Saltwick Bay is no different.